 or:

 DDL SQL script comes from the Database Upgrade process as described later in this document.
-Skip past this step for now and run the DDL scripts after hooking up OptiVLM VaultBalance application – including authentication – and attempting to log in one time (system generates the script at that point).
+Skip past this step for now and run the DDL scripts after hooking up the OptiVLM VaultBalance application – including authentication – and attempting to log in one time (the system generates the script at that point).

 JDK

-Application Servers (e.g. IBM WebSphere or Apache Tomcat) often come with the JDK already included.
-The OptiVLM Vault Balance application requires the version 8 JDK.
-Please note that the Runtime equivalent (JRE) is not sufficient since runtime compiling is required by the web application.
+Application Servers (e.g. IBM WebSphere or Apache Tomcat) often come with the JDK included.
+The OptiVLM Vault Balance application requires version 8 JDK.

+Note: The Runtime equivalent (JRE) is not sufficient since runtime compiling is required by the web application.

-This document does not detail the installation of the JDK for a batch server, database server nor the installation of the Application Server (e.g. WebSphere or Tomcat), since these are identified as a client’s direct responsibility.
+This document does not detail the installation of the JDK for a batch server, or database server nor the installation of the Application Server (e.g. WebSphere or Tomcat), since these are identified as a client’s direct responsibility.

-The following provides a brief overview for specific scenarios that might be used:
+The following sections provide a brief overview of specific scenarios that might be used:

 Deployment Scenarios